ontimize/ontimize-jee-report/README.md

-# ontimize-jee-report How runs? we have to repackage a jar and mount it on some local server like tomcat?
+# ontimize-jee-report How runs? we have to export a war and mount it on some local server like tomcat?